 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Mark "Jake" Jacobsohn is a senior vice president and innovation service officer.
-He leads our Analytics initiative, focused on developing and scaling state-of-the-art data science solutions and tradecraft, with clients spanning commercial, civil, defense, and intelligence markets.
+Mark "Jake" Jacobsohn is a leader in Booz Allen’s cyber business.
+Most recently, he led our analytics initiative, focused on developing and scaling state-of-the-art data science solutions and tradecraft, with clients spanning commercial, civil, defense, and intelligence markets.
 He is also the functional service officer for analytics across the firm.

-In his 20 years with the firm, he has supported all of the firm’s major markets and clients, including our Intelligence business focused on national security.
+In his 20 years with Booz Allen, he supported all the firm’s major markets and clients, including our Intelligence business focused on national security.
 He also supported the Department of Homeland Security and Department of Defense.

-Mark is a well-known wargamer, having designed and executed several hundred events over his career, ranging from small tabletop exercises to national cyber exercises.
-He has also helped develop and employ a broad set of modeling and simulation tools, from course-of-action analysis for national war plans, to detailed tactical modeling and visualization tools in support of operations in Iraq and Afghanistan, as well as network and system performance modeling for classified programs.
+Mark is a well-known wargamer, with experience designing and executing several hundred events throughout his career, ranging from small tabletop exercises to national cyber exercises.
+He also helped develop and employ a broad set of modeling and simulation tools, from course-of-action analysis for national war plans, to detailed tactical modeling and visualization tools in support of operations in Iraq and Afghanistan, as well as network and system performance modeling for classified programs.